 Yes.
 DraftKings offers a retail sportsbook at TPC Scottsdale and online betting options as well.

 Yes.
-FanDuel offers online sports betting as well as a sportsbook location in the Phoenix Suns Arena in downtown Phoenix.
+FanDuel offers online sports betting as well as a sportsbook location in the Footprint Center in downtown Phoenix.

 Yes!
 The Arizona Cardinals and every local sports team is fair game when it comes to sports betting in Phoenix and the rest of Arizona.